 Section 2 – Signs of labour

-Although every woman experiences labour differently, there are some general signs that labour is beginning.
+Although everyone experiences labour differently, there are some general signs that labour is beginning.
 You may have some of these signs “on and off” for several days before labour starts.
 This is called ‘pre-labour’.
 Some signs you may not notice, and others may be more obvious.

 Section 3 – When to go to the hospital

-Most women stay at home until they are in active labour, here are some guidelines of when it is time to go to be assessed.
+Most people stay at home until they are in active labour.
+Here are some guidelines of when it is time to go to be assessed.